 Ahold Delhaize has entered into arrangements with a number of its subsidiaries and affiliated companies in the course of its business.
 These arrangements relate to service transactions and financing agreements.
 Transactions were conducted at market prices.
 During 2018 and 2017, the Company entered into the following transactions with unconsolidated related parties:

 For the year ended December 30, 2018

-€ million Sales to related parties Purchases from related parties Amounts receivable from related parties Amounts payable to related parties Commitments to related parties
+€ million Purchases from related parties Commitments to related parties

-Stationsdrogisterijen 5
+Stationsdrogisterijen 5 - - -

-JMR 2 2
+JMR 2 - 2 - -

-Cathedral Commons 1 21
+Cathedral Commons - 1 - 21

-Other 1 2 4 13
+Other 1 2 4 - 13

 Total 8 3 6 34